Michael Learns to Rock

-Michael Learns to Rock (MLTR) is a Danish soft rock and pop rock band formed in 1988.
+Michael Learns to Rock (MLTR) is a Danish soft rock band formed in 1988.
 The band currently consists of Jascha Richter, Mikkel Lentz and Kåre Wanscher.
 Søren Madsen was an original member of the group since its formation but left in 2000.
 The band has sold over 11 million records over the course of their career, with the majority sold in Scandinavia and Asia.
 Despite being Danish, the band performs songs in English.
 The band has attributed its success in Asia to their drug-free, clean-living image, and to singing in English as a second language.

 MLTR has earned gold and platinum status for records in many countries and won many awards, including the Gold Preis Award from RSH, Germany and "The Best Performing Act of the Year" at the SEA Grammy Awards in Singapore.
 In addition, their song "Take Me to Your Heart" was awarded "most downloaded single of the year 2006" with 6 million or more paid downloads.
 The band has recorded nine studio albums as well as a number of live and greatest hits albums.
 Their latest studio album, Still, was released on 21 March 2018.

 During the peak of their popularity in the mid and late 1990s, MLTR was described by critics as being "as good (if not better) a band as any current big name group out of America or the UK or the Australia."
 According to the band's record label releases, their sound is "the perfect balance of a Scandinavian glow and the international pop song that has been instrumental in forming the compelling sound of the band", although the lead singer and songwriter, Jascha Richter, disagrees with this, maintaining that the music defies geographical categorization.